bitovi/academy/src/angular/3-creating-components/creating-components.md

 @sourceref ./restaurant.component.ts

-We'll come back to this view to feed in data, but for now you'll notice we're using interfaces to help define what our data will look like.
+We'll come back to this view to feed in data, but for now you'll notice we're setting a restaurants property to an empty array.
+Run ng serve, and your app should compile with no errors!